A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Introduction

 $\bullet$ \textbf{Contribution.} This survey provides a comprehensive and structured review of recent literature on 3DGS with a focus on its emerging downstream applications.
-We begin by introducing 2D foundation models that enable semantic control and understanding in 3DGS-based systems, and briefly revisit relevant NeRF-based methods to establish conceptual continuity.
-The core of our survey is organized around three major task categories: segmentation, editing, and generation.
+We first review the reconstruction preliminaries of 3DGS, together with relevant 2D foundation models and related NeRF-based research areas, to establish conceptual continuity.
+The core of our survey is organized around three foundational task categories: segmentation, editing, and generation.
 Within each category, we systematically compare representative works in terms of technical designs, learning paradigms, and supervision strategies.
 We further analyze benchmark settings and performance results in each domain, aiming to provide a self-contained and accessible resource for both newcomers and experienced researchers.
 Finally, we discuss open challenges and future research opportunities, with the goal of fostering deeper exploration and broader adoption of 3DGS across high-level vision and graphics application tasks.

-$\bullet$~\textbf{Organization.} Fig.~\ref{fig:overview} provides an overview of the structure of this survey.
-In Sec.~\ref{sec:background}, we introduce essential background knowledge, including key definitions, commonly used 2D foundation models, and relevant NeRF-based research that informs 3DGS development.
+Fig.~\ref{fig:overview} provides an overview of the structure of this survey.
+In Sec.~\ref{sec:background}, we review the essential background, including the reconstruction preliminaries of 3DGS, the problem formulation and taxonomy of downstream applications, commonly used 2D foundation models, and related NeRF-based research areas that inform 3DGS development.
 Sec.~\ref{sec:method} presents a task-centric review of recent 3DGS-based methods, with a focus on segmentation, editing, and generation.
-In Sec.~\ref{sec:performance}, we summarize evaluation protocols and benchmark settings, and provides quantitative comparisons across tasks and datasets to assess the performance of existing approaches.
-Sec.~\ref{sec:future_direction} discusses open challenges and outlines potential future research directions.
-Finally, Sec.~\ref{sec:conclusion} concludes the survey with a summary of key insights and takeaways.
+Sec.~\ref{sec:challenge_outlook} discusses open challenges and outlines potential future research directions.
+Sec.~\ref{sec:conclusion} concludes the survey with a summary of key insights and takeaways.
+Finally, we provide additional discussions of performance comparisons among recent methods and functional application tasks in the Appendix.